 The District employs a Grant Coordinator to ensure compliance and coordination within all programs.
-As a Title 1 Targeted Assistance school, Desert Middle School benefits from additional programs, including Title II, Title III, BOCES and Bridges funding, to supplement the district allocations for instructional programming.
+Being a Title1 school now, Desert School benefits from additional programs, including Title II, Title III, BOCES and funding, to supplement the district allocations for instructional programming.
 All programs are utilized to support school improvement goals.